-The Psychology topic, which I had always associated with Mind pre-1900, hangs around into the 1930s.
-It doesn’t make up a big portion of what Mind does in the 20th century, but it is an important part of the early years of Philosophical Review.
-Some of the other topics are arguably papers that could just have easily be classified with Psychology.
-That’s true for the handful of Color papers in the 1880s and the pre-1900 work on Emotions.
-It’s also somewhat true of the early work on Self-Consciousness, though some of that work is also idealist influenced.
+The psychology topic, which I had always associated with Mind pre-1900, hangs around into the 1930s.
+It doesn’t make up a big portion of what Mind does in the twentieth century, but it is an important part of the early years of Philosophical Review.
+Some of the other topics are arguably papers that could just have easily been classified with Psychology.
+That’s true for the handful of color/colour papers in the 1880s and the pre-1900 work on emotions.
+It’s also somewhat true of the early work on self-consciousness, though some of that work is also idealist influenced.

 I’ve already talked about the physicalism topic at some length and won’t repeat it here; this was a very large surprise.

 OLP mind is the part of ordinary Language philosophy dealing with philosophy of mind.
 Unlike the ethics part of ordinary language philosophy, the model thinks this was just picking up on an existing trend, rather than building something wholly new.

 The more recent topics are not too surprising.
 Thankfully journals are now publishing more work on cognitive science.
 I would have guessed that the graph for minds and machines would have started earlier, and stayed higher, than the graphs for conceivability arguments and for concepts, but it’s not too surprising.